news image

 Simulation, Research, and Development Maritime Training Center

 Our courses cover a variety of vessel types and scenarios, including emergency response, collision avoidance, and navigation in challenging weather conditions.
-Our experienced instructors are dedicated to helping students develop the skills and knowledge they need to succeed in the maritime industry.
+Our experienced instructors are dedicated to helping participants develop the skills and knowledge they need to succeed in the maritime industry.

 EXPERIENCE